 Crossovers are components hidden within just about every loudspeaker.
-The only exceptions are full-range speakers and speakers that use software to separate frequencies (a few Raumfeld speakers do the latter).
-Crossovers are sometimes also found integrated in amplifiers or receivers, especially home cinema receivers where the subwoofer for bass playback is connected separately from the satellites.
+The only exceptions are full-range speakers and speakers that use software to separate frequencies.
+Crossovers are sometimes also found integrated in amplifiers or receivers, especially home cinema receivers where the subwoofer for bass playback is separate from the satellites.
 Aside from these specialized technologies, it’s generally true that every loudspeaker with more than one driver in its enclosure requires a crossover.
 As its name suggests, a crossover is where the unfiltered audio signal is divided according to a predefined upper or lower threshold.
 The crossover supplies each driver with the signal range it was designed to best reproduce.
 For example, crossovers ensure that tweeters only receive the highest frequencies and not the lower ones.
 This makes a crossover something akin to a loudspeaker’s central nervous system.
+Read on to learn more!

-If we take a typical 3-way floor-standing speaker as an example, the function of a crossover can be clearly visualized.
-3-way loudspeakers contain three different drivers in their enclosures: A bass driver for the lowest frequencies, a midrange driver for those frequencies in the middle, and a tweeter for the highest range.
+If we take a typical 3-way tower speaker as an example, the function of a crossover can be clearly visualized.
+3-way loudspeakers contain three different drivers in their enclosures: A bass woofer for the lowest frequencies, a midrange driver for those frequencies in the middle, and a tweeter for the highest range.
 Yet the loudspeaker as a whole receives a single, unfiltered audio signal.
-Since it would only strain a tweeter and create a distorted sound to send bass frequencies to it, and because a subwoofer will have no ability to reproduce treble tones, it makes sense to separate this signal as precisely as possible bearing in mind the range of each individual driver.
+Since it would only strain a tweeter and create a distorted sound to send bass frequencies to it, and because a subwoofer will have no ability to reproduce treble tones, it makes sense to separate this signal as precisely as possible so that each driver only receives the signal it can best reproduce.
 A well-configured crossover is the key.
-The crossovers on high-end loudspeakers can also be individually adjusted by means of high and low pass filters.
+The crossovers on some high-end loudspeakers can also be individually adjusted by means of high and low pass filters.

 A high pass filter is an electronic filter that allows only the high frequencies to pass, but prevents all lower frequencies beneath a certain cutoff frequency from reaching a driver.
 Low pass filters perform the opposite function for bass and midbass drivers.

 Both high and low pass filters can filter signals at different strengths.
 These are referred to as “orders.”
 Usually, only filters between the first and fourth order are used.
 A first order filter can block signals up to 6 dB and a fourth order filter can block signals all the way up to 24 dB per octave.
 All of this, however, goes on inside of the loudspeaker and cannot be observed.
-To learn more about high and low pass filters, check out the following instructional video:
+Watch the following instructional video to learn more about high and low pass filters:

 Using Teufel Audio’s Ultima 40 Mk2 as an example, one can clearly recognize the loudspeaker’s 3-way construction which is helpful when trying to visualize how a crossover works.
 A total of 4 drivers – 1 tweeter, 1 midbass driver, and 2 bass drivers – carry out the task of sound reproduction which covers a range from 45 to 20,000 Hz.
 This nearly covers the entire human hearing range of 20 to 20,000 Hz.
 In order to do this, of course, the loudspeaker requires a crossover to send the frequencies to their respective drivers.